shengy90/recipe-allocator/README.md

 - `$orders` and $stocks refer to the `orders` and `stocks` input JSON file you wish to read (without the `.json` extension)
 - script outputs stock allocations to `bin\outputs` folder with the name $orders_$stocks.json

+# Project Organisation
+⮑ bin/inputs : where input file goes
+⮑ bin/outputs: where output file goes
+⮑ bin/test_files: where test files for unit testing goes
+⮑ definitions: where global variables are declared
+⮑ src: where the main source code codes
+⮑ recipe_allocator.py: algorithm for recipe allocation
+⮑ constraints_checker.py: checking all constraints are met
+⮑ run.py: run file that takes in 2 inputs: $orders and $stocks